 Day 11-13: Trekking around Kailash.
-Overnight at tented camping.
+Overnight at tented camp.

 Day 15-16: Darchen-Tsada and go over some very high passes, taking a whole day.We will spend a day driving to Zhanda, a small town situated deep in a valley.
 The drive itself offers a breathtaking view of sand-rock formations shaping the deep valley.
 We will spend another day in the area to visit the ruins of the Guge Kingdom, which ruled western Tibet 300 years ago.
 Overnight at Tsada.

-Day 21: Lhasa-Chengdu-Beijing, in the early morning transfer to airport and fly to Chengdu, then connecting flight to Beijing, self transfer to hotel and then free time.
-Overnight at Beijing.
+Day 21: Lhasa-Katthmandu, in the early morning transfer to airport and fly to Kathmandu, transfer to hotel and then free time.
+Overnight at Kathmandu.